jltheresa08/COMP2019_CW_GroupB/README.md

 This application is built using Python for the backend, Flask for the API, and React for the frontend.
 The application provides users with a platform to preform face recognition to generate a report about the subject.

+#Prerequisites
+Before using the application, make sure that you have the following software installed on your machine:
+*Python
+*Node.js
+*npm (Node Package Manager)

+#Getting Started
+To get started with the Flask-React application, follow these steps: <br />
+1) Clone the repository to your local machine. <br />
+2) Navigate to the project directory. <br />
+3) Install the necessary dependencies for the backend by running pip install -r requirements.txt in your terminal. <br />
+4) Navigate to the frontend directory and install the necessary dependencies for the frontend by running npm install. <br />
+5) Start the backend server by running "python app.py" in your terminal. <br />
+6) Start the frontend server by running "npm start" in a separate terminal window. <br />

 ## Installing python requirements.txt <br />
 1)Make sure you have Python and pip installed on your machine.  <br />
 2)Navigate to the directory where your Python project is located. <br />